Arctic0523/roblox-executor-cracka/README.md

-❄️ Arctic Executor — The Pinnacle of Precision and Design
+❄️ Arctic Executor — The Pinnacle of Precision and Design All website scanners will proclaim false flags on this executor!
 **Arctic** isn’t just another executor—it’s a conceptual masterpiece, imagined as the gold standard for script execution in sandboxed environments.
 Built with an emphasis on **Uncompromised Native Compatibility (UNC)** and **modular coding architecture**, Arctic represents what a truly elite executor _could_ be if designed with perfection in mind.

 ---